Last factual update: 1 June 2026. Link update: 8 June 2026.

 What is the CATVI visitor centre?

-That is the heart of the issue.
+That is the heart of the dispute.

 The new CATVI changes that geography.